clairvoyant/cblas/README.md

 Delphi
 -------
-This unit has not been tested with Delphi, (I haven't used delphi in the last 12 years).
+This unit has not been tested with Delphi, (I haven't used Delphi in the last 12 years).

-I'm open to adapt to Delphi is a kind soul provides a license, nevertheless is you adapt it, I will merge your changes.
+I'm open to adapt to Delphi, if a kind soul provides me a license 😊, Nevertheless, is you do the adaptation work, I will merge your changes.

 Testing